GUIDELINES & FORMS: Alternative Note-Taking

 Note-Taking Services Guidelines

-For qualified students with the documented disabilities such as:
+For qualified students with the following documented disabilities:

 - Blind/Visually impaired